 From 10 - 12 February, 2017, the Dutch Blockchain Hackathon took place in Groningen, the Netherlands.
 During the Hackathon, 55 teams with over 400 participants from more than 10 different countries competed for the first prize and did their utmost best to prove that they are the next phenomenon in the blockchain world.

 The teams were divided over five tracks: Identity, Energy, Future of Pensions, International Trade & Entrepreneurship, and Reinventing Government.
 We participated in the last one because our idea was closely linked with the functioning of governmental registrations and subsidies.

-- The receiver: the party that ultimately receives the resources
+The party that ultimately receives the resources.

-- The provider: the party that provides the resources
+The party that provides the resources.

 When the sponsor sets the criteria of the pledge, it will select the validators that give the guarantee of eligibility.
 The data needed to check the eligibility of the receiver will be added by the validator to the receivers’ identity account.
 After the receiver has met all the criteria, he/she will receive a token.
 This token can be used to collect the pledged resources from the provider.
 In some cases the sponsor and the provider are the same entity, but in other cases they are separate entities.

 In our system, the sponsor will directly pay to the provider, which keeps money behind the scenes for the receiver of the resources.
 Consequently, receivers can only use the subsidy funds to pay for that which it is intended for.

 The judges saw our project as the most ambitious and detailed of all the projects presented, and awarded us with the first prize within the “Reinventing Government” track!